 salt and pepper

-1. While the saffron is infusing, preheat the oven to 200 degrees or gas mark 6.
+1. In a small bowl, infuse the saffron for 10 minutes in boiling water.
+Preheat the oven to 200 degrees or gas mark 6.

 2. Place the other ingredients in a bowl, except the parsley.
 Add the saffron and infused water.
 Mix with your hands, then put into a medium sized oven proof dish, cover with foil and place in the oven.